Privacy Policy

 Payroll and wage records

-6 years from the financial year-end in which payments were made
+6 years from the end of the financial year in which payments were made

 PAYE records

-6 years from the financial year-end in which payments were made
+6 years from the end of the financial year in which payments were made

 Maternity records

-Three years after the end of the tax year in which the maternity pay period ends
+3 years after the end of the tax year in which the maternity period ends

 Current bank details